Rashtriya Swayamsevak Sangh: Motivations and history

-Hindu-Muslim relations
+Hindu–Muslim relations

-The decade of 1920s witnessed a significant deterioration in the relations between Hindus and Muslims.
-The Muslim masses were mobilised by the Khilafat movement, demanding the reinstatement of the Caliphate in Turkey, and Gandhi made an alliance with it for conducting his own Non-co-operation movement.
+The 1920s witnessed a significant deterioration in the relations between Hindus and Muslims.
+The Muslim masses were mobilised by the Khilafat movement, opposing the dismemberment of the Ottoman Empire by the Allies and some demanded the reinstatement of the Caliphate in Turkey.
+Mahatma Gandhi made an alliance with the movement for conducting his own non-co-operation movement.
 Gandhi aimed to create Hindu–Muslim unity in forming the alliance.
 However, the alliance saw a "common enemy", not a "common enmity".
-When Gandhi called off the Non-co-operation movement due to outbreaks of violence, Muslims disagreed with his strategy.
-Once the movements failed, the mobilised Muslims turned their anger towards Hindus.
-The first major incident of religious violence was reportedly the Moplah rebellion in August 1921, it was widely narrated that the rebellion ended in large-scale violence against Hindu in Malabar.
+When the government refused to entertain demands of the Khilafat Movement, some Muslims turned their anger towards Hindus.
+The first major incident of religious violence was reportedly the Moplah rebellion in August 1921.
+It was widely narrated that the rebellion ended in large-scale violence against Hindu officials in Malabar.
 A cycle of inter-communal violence throughout India followed for several years.
-In 1923, there were riots in Nagpur, called "Muslim riots" by Hedgewar, where Hindus were felt to be "totally disorganized and panicky."
-These incidents made a major impression on Hedgewar and convinced him of the need to organise the Hindu society.
+In 1923, there were riots in Nagpur, termed "Muslim riots" by Hedgewar, where he thought Hindus were "totally disorganised and panicky".
+These incidents made a major impression on Hedgewar and convinced him of the need to "organise" Hindu society.

-After acquiring about 100 swayamsevaks (volunteers) to the RSS in 1927, Hedgewar took the issue to the Muslim domain.
+After acquiring about 100 swayamsevaks (volunteers) in the RSS by 1927, Hedgewar took the issue to the Muslim domain.
 He led the Hindu religious procession for Ganesha, beating the drums in defiance of the usual practice not to pass in front of a mosque with music.
 On the day of Lakshmi Puja on 4 September, Muslims are said to have retaliated.
 When the Hindu procession reached a mosque in the Mahal area of Nagpur, Muslims blocked it.
 Later in the afternoon, they attacked the Hindu residences in the Mahal area.
-It is said that the RSS cadres were prepared for the attack and beat the Muslim rioters back.
+It is said that the RSS cadres were prepared for the attack and "beat the Muslim back".
 Riots continued for 3 days and the army had to be called in to quell the violence.
-RSS organised the Hindu resistance and protected the Hindu households while the Muslim households had to leave Nagpur en masse for safety.
+Muslim households had to leave Nagpur en masse for their safety, due to widespread violence against them.
 Tapan Basu et al. note the accounts of "Muslim aggressiveness" and the "Hindu self-defence" in the RSS descriptions of the incident.
-The above incident vastly enhanced the prestige of the RSS and enabled its subsequent expansion.

 Stigmatisation and emulation

-Christophe Jaffrelot points out the theme of "stigmatisation and emulation" in the ideology of the RSS along with other Hindu nationalist movements such as the Arya Samaj and the Hindu Mahasabha.
-Muslims, Christians and the British were thought of as "foreign bodies" implanted in the Hindu nation, who were able to exploit the disunity and absence of valour among the Hindus in order to subdue them.
-The solution lay in emulating the characteristics of these "Threatening Others" that were perceived to give them strength, such as paramilitary organisation, emphasis on unity and nationalism.
+French political scientist Christophe Jaffrelot points out the theme of "stigmatisation and emulation" in the ideology of the RSS along with other Hindu nationalist organisations such as the Arya Samaj and the Hindu Mahasabha.
+Muslims, Christians, and the British were thought of as "foreign bodies" implanted in the Hindu nation, who were able to exploit the disunity and absence of perceived "valour" among the Hindus in order to subdue them.
+The solution lay in emulating the characteristics of these "Threatening Others" that were perceived to give them strength, such as paramilitary organisation, emphasis on unity, and nationalism.
 The Hindu nationalists combined these emulatory aspects with a selective borrowing of traditions from the Hindu past to achieve a synthesis that was uniquely Indian and Hindu.